lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * OKM is the output keying material of the KDF used for MAC-based message protection of length len and is called ssk in this document.

-There are various ways how Alice can request, and Bob can provide the KEM ciphertext, see {{{sect-e}} for details.
+There are various ways how Alice can request, and Bob can provide the KEM ciphertext, see {{sect-e}} for details.
 The KemCiphertextInfo can be requested using PKI general messages as described in {{sect-5.3.19.18}}.
 Alternatively, the generalInfo field of the PKIHeader can be used to convey the same request and response InfoTypeAndValue structures as described in {{sect-5.1.1.5}}.
 The procedure works also without Alice explicitly requesting the KEM ciphertext in case Bob knows a KEM key of Alice beforehand and can expect that she is ready to use it.

 If both the initiator and responder in a PKI management operation have KEM key pairs, this procedure can be applied by both entities independently, establishing and using different shared secret keys for either direction.